DominicMaas/SpaceChunks/README.md

 ## Introduction

+Everything is currently broken at the moment, for a downloadable version, see the old commit history.

 SpaceChunks is an experimental voxel game that I orginally wrote in 2014.
 The code is quite messsy as I was very new to programming back then, and even newer to c++.
 I may clean up the code and fix issues when I have free time.

 Things I would like to do are: